crunchyroll/govalid/readme.md

  - Include comments from original source.
  - Handle weirder pre-existing imports source files, such as strconv imported as some other name.
+ - Don't generate bad code if there are no validatable fields?
+   Currently generates an unused `var err error`.